odys-z/x-visual/docsphinx/design-memo/animizer.rst

 CmpTween and CmpTweens are wrapped by x-visual and user shouldn't worry about it.
 The ModelSeqs is what users will working on, which also is defined as a 2D array.

+.. note:: As x-visual is a data visualization prototype, it's only support static
+    animation scripts triggered by commands.
+Scripts can only provided when creating entities, and not emit events.

 - ModelSeqs

 Each 1D Array of the 2D array is an animation processing script.
 Each element of